newnonsick/subtitle-generator/README.md

    - Play audio segments to verify timing
    - Make adjustments and save changes
 6. **View Logs**: Check the console panel for detailed processing information and statistics

+#### Multilingual Generation in GUI

+To generate subtitles in multiple languages:
+1. Check the **"Enable Multilingual Generation"** checkbox in the Language section
+2. Click **"Select Languages..."** button
+3. Choose one or more languages from the list (or use "Popular" preset for EN, ES, FR, DE, ZH, JA)
+4. Click "OK" to confirm your selection
+5. Generate subtitles as normal - all selected languages will be processed

+The GUI will show progress for each language and create separate files for each (e.g., `video.en.srt`, `video.es.srt`, etc.).

 ### CLI Mode (For Automation)